-If you have a loss on your investment in a Coverdell ESA, you may be able to take the loss on your income tax return.
-You can take the loss only when all amounts from that account have been distributed and the total distributions are less than your unrecovered basis.
+If you have a loss on your investment in a Coverdell ESA, you may be able to deduct the loss on your income tax return.
+You can deduct the loss only when all amounts from that account have been distributed and the total distributions are less than your unrecovered basis.
 Your basis is the total amount of contributions to that Coverdell ESA.
-You claim the loss as a miscellaneous itemized deduction on Schedule A (Form 1040), line 23, subject to the 2%-of-adjusted-gross-income limit.
-For more information and examples of the calculation, see Losses on QTP Investments in chapter 8 under Figuring the Taxable Portion of a Distribution.
+You claim the loss as a miscellaneous itemized deduction on Schedule A (Form 1040), line 23 (Schedule A (Form 1040NR), line 11), subject to the 2%-of-adjusted-gross-income limit.